Nancy Dickerson

 Nancy Dickerson (January 19, 1927 – October 18, 1997) was an American radio and television journalist and researcher for the Senate Foreign Relations Committee.
-As famous as a celebrity and socialite as she was for her journalism, she later became an independent producer of documentaries.
+Famous as a celebrity and socialite (whereby she was sometimes called Nancy Dickerson Whitehead later in life) as well as her journalism, she later became an independent producer of documentaries.

 Early career

-Born Nancy Conners Hanschman in Wauwatosa, Wisconsin, a suburb of Milwaukee, Nancy Dickerson first attended Clarke College in Dubuque, Iowa for two years before transferring to the University of Wisconsin–Madison, where she earned a degree in education in 1948.
+Born Nancy Conners Hanschman in Wauwatosa, Wisconsin, a suburb of Milwaukee, Nancy Dickerson first attended Clarke College in Dubuque, Iowa, for two years before transferring to the University of Wisconsin–Madison, where she earned a degree in education in 1948.

-She worked as a grade school teacher in Milwaukee before moving to Washington, D.C. in 1951.
+She worked as a junior high school teacher in West Allis (West Allis Historical Society records) before moving to Washington, D.C., in 1951.
 She took courses in speech and drama at The Catholic University of America to improve the skills she would need to pursue her dream of becoming a broadcaster.
 It was in her next position, as a Senate Foreign Relations Committee researcher, that she would develop a passion for the inner workings of government, which would define her career of more than four decades.

 Pioneering newswoman

 Although the field of television journalism was almost entirely dominated by men at the time, Dickerson got her break in 1954, when she was hired by CBS News's Washington bureau to produce a radio show called Capital Cloakroom.
 She would also become an associate producer of Face the Nation.
 In 1960, CBS made her its first female correspondent.

 She reported for NBC News from 1963 to 1970, covering all the pivotal stories of that time: political conventions, election campaigns, inaugurations, Capitol Hill, and the White House.
-She is noted as being the first woman correspondent on the floor of a political convention.
+Dickerson was the first woman correspondent on the floor of a political convention.
 In 1963, she covered the 1963 March on Washington for Jobs and Freedom, in which Martin Luther King Jr. delivered his famous "I Have a Dream" speech.
 She was also part of NBC's coverage of President Kennedy's assassination and funeral.
-Her narration is heard on the NBC videotape at the Andrews Air Force Base arrival of the late president's remains and the statement made by the newly sworn in Lyndon B. Johnson in Washington D.C.
-She narrated the arrival along NBC Congressional correspondent Bob Abernethy.
-Ray Scherer contributed to the narration in 1965 during a conversation that NBC Director Max Schindler, who directed the coverage of the arrival for the networks did with Johnson at the White House for the TV networks, being the White House correspondent during the LBJ White House years.
+Her narration is heard on the NBC videotape at the Andrews Air Force Base arrival of the late president's remains and the statement made by the newly sworn in Lyndon B. Johnson in Washington, D.C.
+She narrated the arrival along with NBC Congressional correspondent Bob Abernethy.
+NBC Director Max Schindler, who directed the coverage of the arrival for the networks, contributed to the narration in 1965 during a conversation he did with Johnson at the White House for the TV networks, along with NBC White House correspondent Ray Scherer.